 - Take a focused approach to bidding based on your conversion goal, for example, app installs or in-app activity.
-Learn more about bidding for App campaigns
+Learn more About bidding in App campaigns.

 - Follow creative asset best practices.

-- Track first opens, in-app purchases, or custom events by importing events from Firebase or by linking your Google Ads account with a third-party analytics tool.
+- Track first opens, in-app purchases, or custom events by importing events from Google Analytics 4 or by linking your Google Ads account with a third-party analytics tool.

 - Adjust your bid and budget based on campaign performance.
-Learn more about evaluating performance based on your goal
+Learn to Evaluate performance based on your goal.